rimikkusu/Snip/README.md

 The basic flow is: capture something, optionally type a question, read the answer in a small overlay.
 That's it.
 There's no persistent chat, no history you have to manage, no sidebar full of conversations.
 You ask, you get an answer, you move on.

-If you have PDFs loaded, SnipGPT checks them before doing anything else.
+If you have PDFs loaded, Snip checks them before doing anything else.
 If it finds something relevant, it builds a compact evidence package from the matching excerpts and includes that in the request.
 If the PDFs don't have what you need, it falls back to web search, and if that's not available or not relevant, it falls back to general model knowledge.

 For plain text questions without a screenshot, you can use the prompt popup directly.